C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

 of the radiation-aerosol interaction available only in version of COSMO later than 5.04.
-This provides data of the aerosol optical thickness, the single scattering albedo and the asymmetry factor for the 8 spectral bands defined in the RG92 radiation scheme. iaot_type=5 is used only for ICON model.
-The raw data file contains the layer-integrated mass information of 11 types of aerosols: Sea Salt (3 bin), Mineral Dust (3 bin), hydrophilic and hydrophobic organic matter, hydrophilic and hydrophobic black carbon and sulfate.
-Also the raw data file contains the pressure for 60 vertical levels.
-The 3 first data-sets which provide raw data for different aerosol types refer to Tegen[^1], AeroCom[^2] and MACC-II[^3] whereas the fourth data-set is derived from MACv2[^4] and the fifth data-set is derived from CAMS[^5].
+This provides data of the aerosol optical thickness, the single scattering albedo and the asymmetry factor for the 8 spectral bands defined in the RG92 radiation scheme.
+The 3 first data-sets which provide raw data for different aerosol types refer to Tegen[^1], AeroCom[^2] and MACC-II[^3] whereas the fourth data-set is derived from MACv2[^4].

 In a next step, the complete raw data is read into memory; this is possible since the aerosol optical depth raw data is of rather coarse